 The MOA must be submitted to the DBD in Bangkok or a province's filing office where the company is based.
 Once processed, the Ministry of Commerce will issue the company affidavit, certification, list of shareholders and company articles of association.
 A statutory meeting should be held once the MOA is registered.

-Company Tax and VAT Registration
+STEP 3: Company Tax and VAT Registration

 All documents associated with the registration of the company's Tax ID Card and Vat Certificate must be submitted to the Central Filing Office of the Revenue Department.
 Learn more about VAT registration here.